bearsanity/PoGo-Event-Calendar/README.md

 -Visit "https://bearsanity.github.io/PoGo-Event-Calendar/"

+#Note for mobile users, I recommend turning your screen sideways when viewing the app.
+It will make for a much better experience.

 <img width="848" height="637" alt="Screenshot 2025-12-06 at 4 10 40 AM" src="https://github.com/user-attachments/assets/437b35af-7197-4ef8-a11d-11c719b348e2" />

 -Clicking on an event will open the relevant Leek Duck page for the event